lambda-snail/uuid-lib/README.md

 ## Overview

-Represents a subset of a universally unique identifier (UUID) as specified in [rfc9562](https://datatracker.ietf.org/doc/html/rfc9562#name-requirements-language).
+Represents a subset of a universally unique identifier (UUID) as specified in the draft [rfc9562](https://datatracker.ietf.org/doc/html/rfc9562#name-requirements-language).

-This is mostly intended for educational purposes, as I see many people who seem to confuse UUIDs (or GUIDs) for a particular framework with the general concept of a Uuid as specified in the standard - if your favorite language or framework doesn't provide UUID with a particular property, you can always implement our own (or use a third part library)!
+This is mostly intended for educational purposes, as I see many people who seem to confuse UUIDs (or GUIDs) for a particular framework with the general concept of a UUID as specified in the standard - if your favorite language or framework doesn't provide UUID with a particular property, you can always implement our own (or use a third part library)!

-Currently, this library implements UUID version 4 and 7.
+Currently, this library implements UUID version 4 and 7, based on the latest draft.
 The version 7 UUIDs can be generated in batch using a dedicated counter of 12 bits (utilizing the `rand_a` section) or a monotonic counter (utilizing the least significant bits of the `rand_b` section).

 The standard also defines two special UUIDs called 'nil' and 'max'.
 These are provided as static variables, accessible as e.g. `uuid::max`.

 ## Use Case